Skip to content

 • "But you look so good!" - meant as a compliment, but sometimes feels like a denial of everything you're experiencing on the inside

-• The mental management of invisible illness - the explanations, the adjustments, the self-justification to others and to yourself - costs spoons.
-A lot of them
+• The mental management of invisible illness - the explanations, the adjustments, the self-justification to others and to yourself - costs energy.
+A lot of it

 • Your identity shifts, and sometimes there's no space to grieve what's been lost - because from the outside everything looks fine, so who would listen?